Should my conveyancer be raising questions concerning flooding as part of the conveyancing in Newent.

-How simple is it to swap solicitor as I have to select one who is on the Platform Home Loans Ltd conveyancing panel.
-I instructed a local conveyancing solicitor in Newent five minutes from me but the firm is not approved by Platform Home Loans Ltd
+Is it possible to switch solicitor as I need to find one who is on the Barclays conveyancing list.
+I had appointed a high street conveyancing solicitor in Newent five minutes from me but she is not accepted by Barclays

-It would be our pleasure to help you find a conveyancing solicitor in Newent on the Platform Home Loans Ltd panel.
-Please note that the solicitors that we on the directory do not pay us commission if you instruct them and are authorised and regulated by the SRA who regulate all conveyancing solicitors in Newent.
-Using search facility on this website, you can compare costs for conveyancing solicitors in Newent and beyond.
+It would be our pleasure to help you find a conveyancing solicitor in Newent on the Barclays panel.
+Please note that the solicitors that we list do not pay us a referral fee if you instruct them and are fully regulated by the SRA who oversee all conveyancing solicitors in Newent.
+In making use of search facility on this website, you can compare and instruct different solicitors and conveyancers both nationally and in Newent.

 In relation to leasehold conveyancing in Newent what are the most frequent lease problems?

 There is nothing unique about leasehold conveyancing in Newent.
 All leases are unique and drafting errors can sometimes mean that certain clauses are erroneous.
 For example, if your lease is missing any of the following, it could be defective:

 Clauses dealing with recovering service charges for expenditure on the building or common parts.
 Repairing obligations to or maintain elements of the premises

 You could encounter difficulties when selling your property if you have a defective lease as they can affect a potential buyer’s ability to obtain a mortgage.
 Barclays , Coventry Building Society, and Platform Home Loans Ltd all have express conveyancing instructions when it comes to what is expected in a lease.
 Where a lender has been advised by their lawyers that the lease does not cover certain provisions they may refuse to provide security, forcing the purchaser to withdraw.